5warna/Multiclass-Classification-with-Keras-Deep-Learning/README.md

 - Fit your model: Execute the model using data.
 - Evaluate your model: Evaluate the model on training dataset
 - Make predictions.
 Use the model to generate predictions on new data.

+### Conclusion
+After making predictions with our deep learning model on the COVID-19 healthcare dataset, we achieved an overall accuracy of % with notable performance in predicting severe cases.
+However, challenges such as data imbalance and occasional misclassifications highlight areas for improvement.
+In a real-world healthcare setting, our model’s predictions could assist in early intervention and resource allocation, though careful consideration of ethical implications is necessary.
+Future work will focus on refining the model and validating its predictions on new datasets, with the goal of enhancing its reliability and applicability in clinical practice.